galamo/react-103/readme.md

 - following our React Lesson, Create a `CountriesPage` Component
 - the page will show a list of all countries - image+country name
 - use import static json file with the data ( copy paste the data into `countries.json` file)
-- create a `SingleComponent` which recieve the relevant props and present the data
+- create a `SingleCountryCard` which recieve the relevant props and present the data